Dommeldange railway station

-Dommeldange railway station (Gare Dummeldeng, Gare de Dommeldange, Bahnhof Dommeldingen) is a railway station serving Dommeldange, a quarter in the north-east of Luxembourg City, in southern Luxembourg.
+Dommeldange railway station (Gare Dummeldeng, Gare de Dommeldange, Bahnhof Dommeldingen) is a railway station serving Dommeldange, a district in the north of Luxembourg City, in southern Luxembourg.
 It is operated by Chemins de Fer Luxembourgeois, the state-owned railway company.

 The station is situated on Line 10, which connects Luxembourg City to the centre and north of the country.
 It is the second stop north out of Luxembourg station, which is located 4.5 km to the south, on the other side of the Ville Haute.